MeherajUlMahmmud/Python-Projects/EmailSender/README.md

 # Email Sender

-This repository contains a Python script for sending emails using the `smtplib` library, a part of the Python Standard Library, and the `email.message` module.
+This Python script allows you to send emails using the `smtplib` library, a part of the Python Standard Library, and the `email.message` module.
 This script provides a command-line interface to send emails easily.

 ## Prerequisites